Healers all wonder at some point in time: Is money spiritual?

 So, if you consider yourself a “spiritual” person (whatever that means), then money would just make you more…spiritual.
 What’s so scary about that?

 Often times it is not just your beliefs about money that hinder you but also your beliefs about yourself.

 There are many reasons for this but largely there is a belief or feeling of being unworthy.
 Healers will think they have to be the Buddha or Jesus before they can offer their work.
 Which is not true.
-As a mentor told me, “you will be the right person at the time for the client that comes in.”
+As a mentor told me, “you will be the right person for the client that comes in at that time.”
 Of course, there are times you probably do need to acquire more training, skill, or practice before ethically charging a certain amount.
-Continuing to grow and evolve your vocation is important for maintaining a quality offering in an industry.
+Continuing to grow and evolve your vocation is important for maintaining a quality offering in any industry.
 Learning is part of any journey and also an integral ingredient for offering a valuable service.

 I think the biggest issue with self-valuing, especially when it comes to money or charging money, is that you have a list in the back of your mind of all the times you betrayed yourself and all the times you cut corners when you shouldn’t have.
 It is the big pile of those moments where you knowingly missed the mark on being your best that keeps you from engaging in the proper exchange of values.

 To feel worthy of charging an appropriate value of any service, you must show up in the world as your best.
 When that happens, engaging in equal exchanges of energy and value naturally follows.
 You can absolutely begin undertaking this journey on your own today.
 Plus, there are ways to streamline this process.
 Here is my newsletter sign up and here are the healings I offer to assist with this and other themes.